Introduction

 What are we doing?

-The Collaborative is supporting the Population Health agenda by enabling system-working to:
+The Collaborative is working together with the ICB in supporting the Population Health agenda by enabling system-working to:

-• Lower the number of alcohol-related deaths and hospital admissions through our Reduction of Harm Through Alcohol Programme.
+• Lowering the number of alcohol-related deaths and hospital admissions through our Reduction of Harm Through Alcohol Programme.

 Leadership

-The Cheshire and Merseyside Health and Care Partnership’s Population Health Board coordinates and enables a variety of population health schemes and initiatives for the subregion.
+The Cheshire and Merseyside Population Health Board coordinates and enables a variety of population health schemes and initiatives for the subregion.

 More information